brinkley908/react-oidc/README.md

 ```

 ## Usage with configuration parameters
-Authority configuration parameters can be passed to the AuthProvider component.
+Authority configuration parameters can be passed to the <b>AuthProvider</b> component.
 These can also contain environment variables

 ```jsx
 import React, { Component } from "react";